Hayne Leland

-The Amex initially had cooperated with LOR to develop a basket product, but subsequently decided to follow their own path with the Standard and Poor's Depository Receipt (SPDR), also based on the S&P 500.
+The Amex initially had cooperated with LOR to develop a basket product, but subsequently decided to follow its own path with the Standard and Poor's Depository Receipt (SPDR), also based on the S&P 500.
 Their request for exemptive relief from the SEC was filed over a year after LOR's, and approval was received two years after LOR's.
 Their proposal was somewhat different in structure (e.g., redemption in large stock bundles only, and no sub-shares) but cited The SuperTrust exemptive order as precedent, using many of the same arguments made previously in application by LOR.

-The SPDR was launched in 1993, three months after SuperUnit shares began trading, with initial asset value just over $6 million.
-However, with the Amex's marketing blitz (e.g., "spiders" descending from the ceiling onto the trading floor) and campaign, the SPDR ultimately became the basket product that gained liquidity and for many years was the largest ETF.
+The SPDR was launched in 1993, three months after SuperUnit shares began trading, with an initial asset value just over $6 million.
+However, with Amex's marketing blitz (e.g., "spiders" descending from the ceiling onto the trading floor) and campaign, the SPDR ultimately became the basket product that gained liquidity and, for many years, was the largest ETF.
 The SuperTrust, which had an initial term of 3 years, failed to gain competitive liquidity and was not rolled over after its initial term.